 If you’re early manuscript hasn’t come together well for a variety of reasons, you might want to hire an author coach as the next step if funds allow (this tends to be the most hands-on, and most expensive, editing-related offering).
 Depending on the coach, they may offer tips on steps such as improving your writing habits; or they may offer such advice and be an editor who can work beside you and provide as-you-go developmental editing advice to work with you on the manuscript in chunks.
 Receiving feedback along the way can improve your confidence as an author and writing skills.

 Completed Manuscript Edits

 If the work feels fairly far along, or you can’t afford a front-end evaluation, seek out an editor who does developmental and copy editing, and get a bid for having either or both done.
 Professional editing helps to improve the odds of developing the best book possible as part of reflecting your personal image.
 Unless you’ve done a fair bit of up-front work, it wouldn’t be surprising to benefit from a developmental step and then some level of copy editing.
 But ultimately, the decision is yours.
 Here’s my breakdown on what these steps involve (be sure to ask an editor what they specifically do for each level of editing, though, because individual approaches vary):

-Copy editing, also called line editing, gets into the details of how sentences are structured and paragraphs connect to each other and so on; that is, it is line-by-line evaluations of text.
+Copy editing, also sometimes called line editing, gets into the details of how sentences are structured and paragraphs connect to each other and so on; that is, it is line-by-line evaluation of text.
 It’s akin to checking that the interior lighting is consistent in all of a train’s cars, and the seats have the same comfort level and coloring – all to give the reader a smooth “ride.”
 Besides checking if you’ve used proper grammar and punctuation, and used a consistent style for headlines and such, a copy (i.e. content) editor calls out elements such as best word choices, how consistent your sentences and paragraphs are, whether the sentence-level text flows well and passages are clear and lack logic gaps.